kindone/text-versioncontrol/README.md

 ## History
-History utilizes SharedString to provide higher level functionalities.
+History utilizes SharedString to provide higher level functionalities such as snapshot access, append, merge, or rebase.
 It keeps the content and changes as Delta.

 * Initialization
 	* `new History(name:string, initialContent: Delta | string)`